spesml/spesml.github.io/plugin/index.md

 permalink: /plugin/overview.html/
 ---
 # SpesML Plugin - Overview
 As a result of the project we have developed a *SpesML Plugin* for the tool *MagicDraw* [(Link)](https://www.3ds.com/products-services/catia/products/no-magic/magicdraw/).
 In order to use the *SpesML Plugin* at least a *MagcDraw Standard Edition* as well as the *SysML Plugin* is required.
+The SpesML Plugin was built for MagicDraw 2021x Refresh 1.

 ## Download
 You can find the latest version of the SpesML Plugin [here](https://spesmlgroup.pages.rwth-aachen.de/spesml/plugin/).